-Here is a link to a note that Charlie shared with us.
+Here are some tips that Charlie shared with us.
 It gives some easy to grasp descriptions of aperture, shutter speed, ISO; the range of different types of lenses from wide lenses to standard and telephoto ones; a little exercise to try different apertures and shutter speeds to get the same effect; short advice on light directions and finally the rule of thumb ‘keep it simple’!

 I had this idea of setting up a localphoto club to share and learn from others with an interest in photography in particular mums who would be in a similar position in terms of available time.